okfn/ckanext-moderatededits/README.markdown

 --------------

 * Fix style for revision list so that it is correctly aligned with the package edit form.
+* Fix style for shadow fields so widths match input widths
 * Localise displayed dates.
 * Show moderator help box for 'click here to find out what this means' link on package edit pages.